DRincs-Productions/daz-assert-ABFD-scene-posing/README.md

 * if you have problems comment in the ticket
 * Once finished drag it in 'to test'

+## What will happen to the scenes then
+* will be copied into another final project, where they will be completed and refined.
+* Then rendered with an iray server

 ## Instructions to Download